-In addition to incense and altar bells at church services, the Eucharistic Christ is greeted with scattered flower petals and in some parts of Germany a gun salute!
+In addition to incense and altar bells at church services, the Eucharistic Christ is greeted with scattered flower petals and a gun salute in some parts of Germany!

 Maria Himmelfahrt, 15 August, (Assumption Day in Bavaria and Saarland)

 Maria Himmelfahrt is a Catholic holiday that celebrates the assumption of Mary into heaven.
-In some parts of Germany, this day is celebrated by going to church and eating special foods.
+In some parts of Germany, this day is celebrated by attending church and eating special foods.

 Tag der Deutschen Einheit, 3 October, (German Unity Day)

 Tag der Deutschen Einheit is a national holiday in Germany that celebrates the German reunification of East and West Germany.
 This day is an important holiday for bringing Germans together.
 This day is typically celebrated by attending national celebrations like flag-waving parades, concerts, and a peace festival.

 Allerheiligen, 1 November, (All Saints Day)

 Allerheiligen (All Saints Day) is a Catholic holiday celebrating all saints.
 In Germany, this day is typically celebrated by attending church services.